-This Bajra Khichdi recipe is a warm and nutritious Rajasthani style dish prepared with pearl millet, moong dal, vegetables, and some basic spices in an Instant Pot Pressure cooker.
+This Bajra Khichdi recipe is a warm and nutritious Rajasthani-style dish prepared with bajra (pearl millet), moong dal, vegetables, and some basic Indian spices in an Instant Pot Pressure cooker.
+Vegan, Gluten-free.

-You can serve this bajra ki khichdi recipe with yogurt or can be eaten as it is.
-I prefer eating with Kadhi.
+You can serve this bajra ki khichdi recipe with yogurt, or it can be eaten as it is.
+I prefer eating with kadhi.
 Also, with some pickle and papad on the side too!
+You can also make this vegetable khichdi with rice, or khichdi with quinoa instead of millet.

-These days you can easily find millets in Indian grocery stores or on Amazon.
-I found broken pearl millets (Shastha foods brand) packet, which takes very little time for cooking.
+Nowadays, you can easily find millets in Indian grocery stores or on Amazon.
+I found broken pearl millets (Shastha foods brand) packet, which takes very little time to cook.

-Now take coarsely ground bajra, add water to cover it, and let it sit for a minute.
+Now, take coarsely ground bajra in a bowl, add enough water to cover it, and let it sit for a minute.
 The fine husk particles will be seen floating on the top of the water.
 After that, discard the water slowly from the bowl.
 Repeat this process twice.

 What are Millets?